DLNLNDRT/menu-mate/README.md

 An AI-powered WhatsApp bot that analyzes restaurant menus from photos, searches Google reviews, and recommends the best dishes to order.

-An AI-powered WhatsApp bot that analyzes restaurant menus from photos, searches Google reviews, and recommends the best dishes to order.

 ## 🎯 Features

 - **Image Analysis**: Uses OpenAI GPT-4o to extract restaurant names, menu items, and cuisine type from photos